SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Although you can define custom operators that contain a question mark (``?``), they can't consist of a single question mark character only.
-Additionally, although operators can contain an exclamation mark (``!``), postfix operators can't begin with either a question mark or an exclamation mark.
+Additionally, although operators can contain an exclamation point (``!``), postfix operators can't begin with either a question mark or an exclamation point.

 .. assertion:: postfix-operators-dont-need-unique-prefix